 Amazon Connect and Mindful integration guide

-In the Mindful Callback integration with Amazon Connect, calls are delivered over the public telephone network rather than SIP.
-To maintain context and user data for inbound and outbound calls, the integration leverages the Mindful Datastore application and API.
+In the Mindful integration with Amazon Connect, calls are delivered over the public telephone network rather than SIP.
+To maintain context and user data for inbound and outbound calls, the integration leverages Mindful Datastore and API.

 • Configuring DIDs for Mindful Callback and Amazon Connect